dappnode/DAppNodeDocs/docs/user/product-manual/system.md

 #### Update Docker-Compose

-You have to click on the **Check requirements** button.
+You must to click on the **Check requirements** button.
 Two things can happen:

-- Docker-Compose is updated message, and you dont have to do anything.
+- Receive a "Docker-Compose is updated" message, and you don't have to do anything as it's updated to the latest compatible version.
-- There is a new version message, and you can update clicking on the button.
+- Receive a "There is a new version" message, Update to it by clicking the update button.

 #### Update the Docker Engine

-You have to click on the **Check requirements** button.
+You must to click on the **Check requirements** button.
 Several checks will be performed and inform you if you need to or even can update it currently.

 ### Clear cache db

-Remove the local cache of Aragon Package Manager (APM) entries, manifests, avatars.
-Also remove the user action logs shown in the Activity tab.
+Remove the local cache of the Aragon Package Manager (APM) entries, package manifests, package avatars.
+Also removes the user action logs shown in the Activity tab.

 <p align="center">
     <img src="../../../../img/system_view_advanced_5.png"/>